hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/README.md

 The SARIMA model can be written as follows: \
 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/12.jpeg) \
 Mcleod and Li test is taken.
 The results indicate the presence of correlation among the residuals.
 It can be inferred that ARCH/GARCH models should be used to account for the correlation among the residuals. \
-Based on this fitting, the one-day ahead forecast is shown in the figure below:
+Based on this fitting, the one-day-ahead forecast is shown in the figure below:
 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/14.jpeg) \
 TThe four plots of the residuals is shown in the figure below: \
 ![](https://github.com/hamidnakhaei/electricity_demand_forecasting_Holt-Winters_ARIMA/blob/c5400c451966bef2b1b70c183839408da6bd019a/Fig/13.jpeg) \